yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 Results: see folder `output_web/crafted_subdomains_{100/or/10000}` for the results of the classification of these crafted subdomain:
 `targeted_untargeted_stats.txt` and `targeted_untargeted_success.pdf`.
 You
-should get a simular figure to Figure 6 from our paper (to replicate it, you need to run the complete evaluation).
+should get a similar figure to Figure 6 from our paper (to replicate it, you need to run the complete evaluation).

 ## Limitations